Everything You Need to Know About the Land Transfer Tax

 Who Pays the Land Transfer Tax?

-The land transfer tax is a fee that was introduced in most Canadian provinces during the 1970s and 1980s.
+The land transfer tax is a fee introduced in most Canadian provinces during the 1970s and 1980s.
 The buyer pays the province or municipality, and sellers are not responsible for paying this tax.
-The land transfer tax aims to generate revenue for municipalities, as they are prohibited from taxing income and sales.
+The land transfer tax aims to generate revenue for municipalities, which are prohibited from taxing income and sales.

 How Much Will Land Transfer Taxes Cost Me?

-Land transfer tax rates vary from one province to another.
-It is usually calculated based on the property sale price.
-Sometimes, it can be based on the assessed property value.
+Land transfer tax rates vary from province to province.
+They are usually calculated based on the property sale price, but they can also be based on the assessed property value.

 As a rule of thumb, you should budget 1-1.5% of your property value for land transfer tax.
 Remember that this amount cannot be added to your mortgage balance or mortgage payment.
 It needs to be paid in full when you close on the property.